HafizFasih/icp-book/icp-book/docs/part1-ideology/02-two-nation-theory.md

 - **Kitchen** = Bengal divided like cutting a cake (1905)
 - **Bedroom** = Iqbal dreaming of Pakistan (1930)
 - **Main Door** = Jinnah opening door to Pakistan (1940)

+---

+## 📇 Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: What is Two-Nation Theory?
+**Q: What is the Two-Nation Theory?**
+**A:** The belief that Muslims and Hindus are two separate nations with different cultures, civilizations, languages, and laws - not just two religious communities.

+### Card 2: Three Phases of Evolution
+**Q: What are the three phases of Two-Nation Theory evolution?**
+**A:** Phase I: Intellectual Foundation (Sir Syed, 1867), Phase II: Political Awakening (1905-1930), Phase III: Political Crystallization (1930-1940).

+### Card 3: Sir Syed's Role
+**Q: What was Sir Syed Ahmed Khan's contribution to the Two-Nation Theory?**
+**A:** He was the first to use the term "Two Nations" after the Hindi-Urdu Controversy of 1867, realizing Hindus and Muslims could not join hands politically.

+### Card 4: Hindi-Urdu Controversy
+**Q: What was the Hindi-Urdu Controversy and when did it happen?**
+**A:** In 1867, Hindu leaders wanted Hindi to replace Urdu as the official language.
+This made Sir Syed realize that Hindus and Muslims were two separate nations.

+### Card 5: Allama Iqbal's Contribution
+**Q: What did Allama Iqbal add to the Two-Nation Theory?**
+**A:** In his 1930 Allahabad Address, he gave the theory a geographic shape by proposing a Muslim state in northwestern India (Punjab, NWFP, Sindh, Balochistan).

+### Card 6: Lahore Resolution
+**Q: When was the Lahore Resolution passed and what did it demand?**
+**A:** Passed on March 23, 1940.
+Quaid-e-Azam demanded a separate homeland, transforming the Two-Nation Theory into a direct political movement for Pakistan.

+### Card 7: Key Differences
+**Q: Name three main differences between Hindus and Muslims according to the Two-Nation Theory.**
+**A:** 1) Religion: Muslims believe in one God, Hindus worship many gods.
+2) Social System: Islam teaches equality, Hindus follow caste system.
+3) Language: Muslims use Urdu, Hindus use Hindi.

+### Card 8: Congress Rule Impact
+**Q: How did Congress rule (1937-1939) prove the Two-Nation Theory?**
+**A:** Congress treated Muslims badly, forced them to sing anti-Muslim songs, excluded them from government jobs, and persecuted their religion, proving Muslims couldn't expect justice in united India.

+### Card 9: Nehru Report
+**Q: What was the Nehru Report and why was it important?**
+**A:** The 1928 Nehru Report rejected all Muslim demands including separate electorates and representation.
+It ended hopes for Hindu-Muslim unity and pushed Muslims toward separation.

+### Card 10: Evolution Timeline
+**Q: What are the key dates in Two-Nation Theory evolution?**
+**A:** 1867 (Hindi-Urdu Controversy), 1905 (Bengal Partition), 1930 (Iqbal's Address), 1940 (Lahore Resolution), 1947 (Pakistan achieved).

+### Card 11: Three Leaders' Roles
+**Q: How did the three leaders develop the Two-Nation Theory?**
+**A:** Sir Syed = Planted the seed (idea of two nations), Iqbal = Drew the blueprint (geographic vision), Jinnah = Built the building (political reality).

+### Card 12: Why Theory Was Important
+**Q: Why was the Two-Nation Theory important for Pakistan?**
+**A:** It provided the moral and democratic reason for Partition, proving that peace in the subcontinent required recognizing Muslims as a separate, independent nation.